node-class-may-2023/ComIT_Node/javascript.md

 * We get the properties from the person object using Object keys method
 * As we get an array back we can use forEach to iterate over the properties names
 * On each iteration we get a property name value (name then age)
-* We use the property variable (with the property value on it) to access dynamicly to the person object properties
+* We use the property variable (with the property value on it) to access dynamically to the person object properties
 * If we add more properties to the object we can still access them using dynamic properties and iterating over the properties array

 **Example:**